wu-lee/rushkoff-archive/docs/_articles/good-trip-or-bad-trip-the-art-and-heart-of-genesis-p-orridge.md

 Genesis was fascinated with the cut-and-paste process too.
 He eventually tracked down Burroughs and Gysin, and became something of a protégé to them.
 But Genesis saw a different kind of voltage in the deconstruction process.
 To him, it was an appropriation.
 An opportunity to seize power that he'd been looking for all his life.

-Genesis was born into a working-class English family, and, despite his

-station and some illnesses as a child, managed to earn a scholarship

-19

-I

-4

-to an exclusive pubr ( h

-Th . •c w at we Americans would call private) school.

-ere, Genesis learned firsthand which membranes of society were permeable and h · h w •c were not.
-Often the victim of the worst men- tal and physi I h ·i· . ca um, 1at1ons that privileged upper-class schoolboys could evolve in 20 • . generations of dormitory domination, Genesis learned that he w 1· • • • . as 1vmg m a world m which power was not earned -1t was a birthri ht t h I T · g o t e ,ew. he pam and embarrassment he was forced to end . ure was meant solely to confirm their own sense of

-superiority in themselves, and to ingrain Genesis's inferiority in him.
+Genesis was born into a working-class English family, and, despite his station and some illnesses as a child, managed to earn a scholarship to an exclusive public (what we Americans would call private) school.
+There, Genesis learned firsthand which membranes of society were permeable and which were not.
+Often the victim of the worst mental and physical humiliations that privileged upper-class schoolboys could evolve in 20 generations of dormitory domination, Genesis learned that he was living in a world m which power was not earned--it was a birthright to the few.
+The pain and embarrassment he was forced to endure was meant solely to confirm their own sense of superiority in themselves, and to ingrain Genesis's inferiority in him.

 But as a child gr · · . . • owing up 1n such an environment, Genesis couldn't